Integrated Controls Management (ICM) Model

 ICM Principle 2: Define Applicable Controls

 A tailored control set cybersecurity and data protection controls must exist.
-This control set needs to be made of Minimum Compliance Criteria (MCC) and Discretionary Security Requirements (DSR).
+This control set needs to be made of Minimum Compliance Requirements (MCR) and Discretionary Security Requirements (DSR).
 This blend of “must have” and “nice to have” requirements establish an organization’s tailored control set to ensure both secure practices and compliance.

 ICM Principle 3: Assign Maturity-Based Criteria